 Replace Window Stop

 This one is simple– inspect your window stop to see if it needs replacing; in that case, replace it or repair it.
 If you are having trouble you can consult someone who specializes in Utah window replacement!

 Dry Fit Window

-You’ll want to do this before you apply silicone to the window stop to insure the fit is snug and perfect!
+You’ll want to do this before you apply silicone to the window stop to ensure the fit is snug and perfect!
 Don’t move forward to the next step until you are satisfied with the window’s fit.

 Insulate any gaps around the window area.
 You can use expanding spray insulation foam or regular insulation.